Käthe Kollwitz Museum Köln

 How long should I spend visiting?

-Photography policies may vary; it’s best to check directly with the museum for their current rules regarding photography.
+Photography policies can vary, so it’s best to check with museum staff upon arrival.

 Can I buy tickets online?